DCC-EX/dcc-ex.github.io/docs/reference/accessories/suppliers-cases.rst

 .. rst-class:: clearer

-Created by Sumner Patterson, this is a range of Mega Command Station cases with different configurations and different tops at different height to handle your board:
+Created by Sumner Patterson, this is a range of Mega Command Station cases with different configurations and different tops at different heights to handle your boards:

 * Uno and Motor Shield Case
 * Mega and Motor Shield Case